 Can't Keep Checking My Phone

-One of the bands biggest songs, Can’t Keep Checking My Phone, is one of their more layered pieces.
+One of Unknown Mortal Orchestra’s biggest songs, Can’t Keep Checking My Phone, is one of their more layered pieces.
 Here the electric piano is one of the quietest layers, accompanied by strings, synths and guitar.
 For the strings, I used the Retro Machines Mk2 patch Orchestrated Strings patch again, with separate layers for higher and lower octaves.
 For the electric piano, I used the basic Wurli V patch Midrange.

 The overall mix is unusual and the effect of the hardware processing is very apparent.
 Many of the elements in the original are almost buried in the mix, leaving lots of room for Nielson’s vocal.